 - At-home pelvic floor therapy devices

-Hormonal changes and aging can lead to changes in the vagina.
-If you’re experiencing dryness, pain, and recurring vaginal infections, laser vaginal resurfacing may be a rewarding solution.
+If you’re experiencing dryness, pain, and recurring vaginal infections, frequent UTIs or bladder infections, hormonal and non-hormonal therapies such as laser vaginal resurfacing may be a rewarding solution for patients suffering from GSM.
 Gentle laser energy rejuvenates the walls of the vagina for improved vaginal health and sexual function.
 To learn more about the services offered at Swan Medical, follow Dr. Castillo’s blog.

 The pelvic floor allows the vital organs in this area to function normally in very close quarters!

 However, when these muscles weaken or other conditions arise, the pelvic organs are no longer able to stay in place and begin to compromise each other’s normal functions.
+Similarly, the close proximity of the various organs within the pelvic often make the diagnosis challenging for providers that don’t specialize in these conditions.
 Many pelvic organ disorders are not apparent during a regular gynecological exam.
-Women that may have suffered injury during childbirth may still be living with the symptoms decades later.
+Women that may have suffered injury during childbirth or develop pelvic floor disorders for other reasons may still be living with the symptoms decades later.

 Pelvic disorders are common, and many women will require urogynecological attention at some point in their lives.

 Unfortunately, factors beyond our control are often responsible for pelvic disorders: